srilakshmikanthanp/libansi/README.md

 **to string:**

-You can easily convert this manipulators to string by using `ansi::str`
+You can easily convert this manipulators to string by using `libansi::str`

 ~~~cpp
 std::string bg_yellow = libansi::str(ansi::bg_yellow);